Henry Ford Biography, Quotes and Books

 At this moment, Henry Ford is memorized by the various organizations that have been established.
 His stock went to the Ford Foundation, an organization committed to advancing the human welfare, established by him and his brother.

-Henry Ford also founded Henry Ford Health System, an organization committed to improving the health and well-being of individuals by providing hospitals and medical centers.
+Henry Ford also founded Henry Ford Health Systems, an organization committed to improving the health and well-being of individuals by providing hospitals and medical centers.

 Furthermore, the Henry Ford Village, a senior living community, is named after Henry Ford and it represents the place of birth of him.